 - Discuss the safety and effectiveness of VLCD

-- Compare and contrast the types of weight loss medications available
+- Compare and contrast the types of weight loss medications available and discuss the safety and effectiveness of each

-- Compare and contrast the types of bariatric surgeries available
+- Compare and contrast the types of bariatric surgeries available and discuss the safety and effectiveness of each type of surgery

 - Identify the types and amounts of foods likely to produce problems in severely obese individuals who have received bariatric surgery